hawk/lux/doc/lux.md

 **Warning: Shell XXX exited prematurely with status=YYY and posix=ZZZ**

 The shell exited in an uncontrolled manner.
 Normally there is no need to exit shells explicitly.
-But sometimes it may be neccessary.
+But sometimes it may be necessary.
 If the shell is intended to exit, its expected exit status should be matched to ensure that it exited properly.
 To ensure a successful exit, i.e. with the status set to `0`, `[endshell 0]` should be used to